American River Classic Ride

 The Donner Summit Trail Blazers was a trail riding group that was mainly a social trail riding club with members in the Auburn area.
 Their non-profit charter was not active for a long time, and the club membership was declining through the years, so the pioneers of AERC took the Charter of the Donner Summit Trail Blazers and reactivated it.
 In addition, the Western States Trail Foundation’s Bylaws and Articles of Incorporation were reviewed and portions of it used to design the same for the newly founded AERC organization.
 While all of this was happening the American River Ride was being organized.

 The original start was at Cal Expo, with the number of entries over 250 horses.
 Yes, 250!!!!!!
-Kathie Perry got car dealers to donate cars for car pooling; and The Sacramento Union, the local newspaper of the day, covered the event from start to finish.
+Kathie Perry got car dealers to donate cars for carpooling; and The Sacramento Union, the local newspaper of the day, covered the event from start to finish.
 Negro Bar was the location of the first vet check, with Rattlesnake Bar the second and Auburn Overlook the finish line.
 Phil did not ride the first year being the first ride manager.
 He did stay with the ride until 1976, then he went to The Great American Horse Race.
 The American River used Cal Expo until 1981 when the fairgrounds decided to increase the fees for the stalls and the fairgrounds.
-With the first ride starting in 1972, with two years being canceled, 2003 and 2013 it has been going on ever since.
+With the first ride starting in 1972, with three years being canceled, 2003, 2013 and 2020, and it has been going on ever since.
 The ride moved to Negro Bar do to increase of fees at Cal Expo.
-After the reconstruction of the Folsom Lake Crossing and the bike trail, back in the early 2010's, the ride had to be moved again to Granite Bay, where it has been ever since.
+After the reconstruction of the Folsom Lake Crossing and the bike trail, back in the early 2010's, the ride had to be moved again to Granite Bay.
+In 2016 the ride had to move back to Negro Bar, now known as Black Minors Ravine, do to parking issues.
+In 2022 the ride was moved to September do to rain and trail issues.
+In 2023 do to trail maintenance issues the ride is having to be moved up to Cool.

 To the pioneers of AERC and the founders of the American River Ride that shared the vision and potential of an organized event that today we call endurance riding, we will always be grateful.